 Read this manual and carefully follow all procedures and safety precautions to ensure proper equipment operation and to avoid bodily injury.
 Read and follow the Safety Precautions and Instructions section at the beginning of this manual.

-See Figure 1 and Figure 2 for generator set component locations.
+The generator set is shown in Figure 1.
+See the dimension drawing in Section 2 for generator set component locations.